 So why fit them into a routine at all?

-The Down and Dirty Benefits: How this Actually Benefits Not Just Your Home, but Your Body & Autoimmune Disease
+The Down and Dirty Benefits: How Doing Housework Actually Benefits Not Just Your Home, but Your Body & Autoimmune Disease

 Successfully completing chores gives your brain the chance to feel accomplished. he result is a boost of endorphins!
 Endorphins are what give you good feelings and a positive mood.